PurwadhikaDev/AlphaGroup_DTI_02_FinalProject/README.md

 ### 3. Exploratory Data Analysis (EDA)

-Data exploration using visualization graphs to discover insights, patterns, and intterelation.
+Data exploration using visualization graphs to discover insights, patterns, and interrelation.
 Which could provide strong reasoning for any method or approches done for the next sections.

 ### 4. Data Preprocessing